microsoft/emerging-opportunities/MotherBox/Readme.md

 # MotherBox Project
-MotherBox is a project name created to alert CSAs to unexpected spikes (or troughs) in a customer's Azure usage.
+MotherBox is a project name created to alert our soulutions architects to unexpected spikes (or troughs) in a customer's Azure usage.

 **Azure Usage Data** is collected from various systems into an Azure SQL Datawarehouse then into Azure Data Explorer for analysis.
 The data source for this MotherBox project is Azure Data Explorer.